Service International (SCI)

 Eric D. Tanzberger, Executive Vice President, Chief Financial Officer

-John H. Faulk, Senior Vice President, Chief Operating Officer
+John Faulk, Senior Vice President, Chief Operating Officer

 Lori Spilde, Senior Vice President, General Counsel and Secretary

-Lori Spilde holds the title of Senior Vice President, General Counsel and Secretary at Service Corporation International.
-She was first elected as an officer in 2019.
+Ms. Spilde serves as Senior Vice President, General Counsel and Secretary for Service Corporation International.

 AI Analysis | Feedback